ankitjaininfo/awesome-managers/README.md

 ---

-If you have more time to spend on this topic, here are a few more references that you can go thorugh and dive deeper.
-Some of these are structured in courses and others as curated lists from fellow leaders.
-(I have not gone thorugh each of these personally, but they appear good!)
+If you have more time to explore this topic, here are a few more references that you can dive into.
+Some of these are structured as courses, while others are curated lists from fellow leaders.
+I haven’t gone through all of them, but they seem promising and worth checking out!

 ### Courses

-* [Management 101](http://theengineeringmanager.com/management-101/) - talks about your first job as manager, 1-1 with team, when people leave, art of delegation, hiring, etc.
+* [Management 101](http://theengineeringmanager.com/management-101/) - talks about your first job as a manager, 1-1 with team, when people leave, art of delegation, hiring, etc.

 ### Further Reading and Reference Material